lalapro/GGUncle/README.md

 ## iPhone (XCode must be installed for this command to work)

-To run simulator, type in the following in the console:
+To run simulator, type in the following in the terminal:
 `npm run iPhone8` or `npm run iPhone8Plus`

 ## Troubleshooting (iPhone)